-For the legs: If you have weights, you can do half-squats and toe raises with the weights across your shoulders.
+For the legs: If you have weights, you can do halfsquats and toe raises with the weights across your shoulders.
 If you do not have weights, running is the best way to strengthen the legs.
 It improves leg stamina and the cardiovascular system.
-Player tries to run at least a mile every morning.
-He also recommends kangaroo jumps-standing on your toes, squatting down, and springing as high as possible into the air.
+Player also recommends jogging and kangaroo jumps-standing on your toes, squatting down, and springing as high as possible into the air.
 Do this 10 to 15 times, twice a day.